AaronOpfer/capsuleer.app/README.md

 # Development / Deployment Outline

+## Example Configurations

+Everything that ends with `.example` is a configuration that you will need to copy and modify to suit your local environment.

+## ESI Registration

 [You will need to create an application with EVE](https://developers.eveonline.com/applications) and get the `client_id` and `client_secret`, and install them into `esi.conf`.
 You'll need to specify a callback URL with CCP; It should be `<http or https>://<whatever your canonical hostname is>/callback`.

 ## `offline/` directory